H4RP3RK/demo-useref-bug/README.md

 The bug reads "TypeError: Cannot read properties of null (reading 'useRef)"

 To use the repo locally:
-1. Click on the green 'Code' button at the top right of the screen.
-2. Download the zip file.
-3. Unzip the file on your local system.
-4. Open your code editor e.g. VS Code
-5. First, open the component library folder in your code editor.
+1. First, open the component library folder in your code editor.
+2. Type 'npm install' in your terminal to install all of the project's dependencies.
+3. Now open the demo-app in your code editor.
-6. Type 'npm i' in your terminal to install all of the project's dependencies.
+4. Type 'npm install' in your terminal to install all of the project's dependencies.
-7. Repeat steps 5 and 6 for the demo-app folder.
-8. Type 'npm run dev' in your terminal to run the project locally in your web browser.
+5. Type 'npm run dev' in your terminal to run the project locally in your web browser.
-9. You should expect to see the bug "TypeError: Cannot read properties of null (reading 'useRef)" in your web browser.
+6. You should expect to see the bug "TypeError: Cannot read properties of null (reading 'useRef)" in your web browser.

 The bug can be resolved by:
 1. Type 'npm i next@13.3.1' into the terminal to install Next v13.3.1 into the demo-app.